Fraser-D/FJD-2partHarmonyWritingExercise/Two part writing exercise worksheet.md

 5. More minim embellishing - common tones.

    1. Go through each line one more time.
-If a note before a minim is also a chord tone of the chord the minim, turn the minim into two quarter notes.
+If a note before a minim is also a chord tone of the chord the minim is from turn the minim into two quarter notes.
 Make the first quarter note the same pitch as the note before it and tie them together.
 The second note stays the pitch the minim was.

    2. Common tones can be a little tricky to spot.